tomaspz/pwa-budget-tracker/README.md

 A PWA has the following features:

-* __Progressive__: If the user has an old browser (IE 11), the application will still work as a normal web app, without delivering any progressive function.
+* __Progressive__: with older browsers, the application will still work as a normal web app, without delivering any progressive function.

-* __Works offline__: With service workers we can decide which assets or data requests to cache and make available when the user is offline or on low quality networks.
+* __Works offline__: with service workers we can decide which assets or data requests to cache and make available when the user is offline or on low quality networks.

-* __Safe__: Service workers can only be installed using a secure connection (HTTPS or localhost.
-We will discuss this in detail later).
+* __Safe__: Service workers can only be installed using a secure connection (HTTPS or localhost).

-* __Re-engage__: Increases users re-engagement through web notifications, that work in the background, allowing to reach our users even if the application is closed.
+* __Re-engage__: web notifications increase user re-engagement and they work in the background.
+We can reach users even when the application is closed.

-* __Installable__: Thanks to the web app manifest a PWA can be installed on the user's device home screen.
+* __Installable__: the web app manifest allows a PWA to be installed on the user's device home screen.

-* __Responsive__: Fits any device: desktop, mobile or tablet.
+* __Responsive__: fits the screen of any device: desktop, mobile or tablet.

 ## App Screenshot